Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 When connecting to the server using the ssh command, you need to specify the port to connect using the -p flag:
 > ssh -p 22000 192.168.1.100

-Note that if the Firewall is enabled, you need to add a rule to allow new SSH port and future SSH connections with BitVise will require you to specify the port in the port field:
+Note that if the Firewall is enabled, you need to add a rule to allow new SSH port.
+Furthermore, future SSH connections with BitVise will require you to specify the port in the port field:
 > sudo ufw allow 22000/tcp